 Let’s face it, yeast bread can be unpredictable at times.
 If you knead too little, use expired yeast, or can’t find a warm place for your dough to rise, your baked goods will be flat and dense.

 Thanks to this ready dough, you can be assured of perfect results every time, whether you are making this stuffed bread braid or a frozen bread dough pizza.
+Plus you wouldn’t need a stand mixer or extra ingredients like bread flour, butter, active dry yeast, or egg.

 Simplicity and ease are even more important on holidays and special occasions.
 No one wants to deal with a last-minute baking fail.
 And this braided bread with lemon curd and cream cheese filling is fool-proof and as easy as thawing ready-made dough, prepping, and baking.
+It is so easy, you wouldn’t have to deal with a sticky braided loaf or a hard crust bread.

 You’ll find this amazing but easy lemon cream cheese bread braid on my table this Easter.